Observer Loop Viability Bounds

 cIRcUVn=0NΔcnc_{\text{IR}} \leq c_{\text{UV}} - \sum_{n=0}^{N} \Delta c_n

 where Δcn>0\Delta c_n > 0 is the coherence absorbed at level nn.
-The total number of levels is bounded by NC0/N \leq C_0/\hbar (Bootstrap Mechanism, Proposition 6.2). \square
+The number of levels resolvable within a given observer’s projected geometry is bounded by the holographic information capacity of that geometry (Bootstrap Mechanism, Proposition 6.2). \square

 Proposition 7.4 (Coherence partition within a horizon volume).
 For any comoving observer AA, the coherence within AA‘s cosmological horizon decomposes into structural coherence (locked into bootstrap levels) and horizon coherence: